CarrieForle/really-optimized-english/README.md

 [PKL](https://github.com/CarrieForle/really-optimized-english/releases/latest/download/roe.zip)

 ## Install
-You need to download the latest version of [Portable Keyboard Layout](https://github.com/Portable-Keyboard-Layout/Portable-Keyboard-Layout).
+You need to download the latest version of [Portable Keyboard Layout](https://github.com/Portable-Keyboard-Layout/Portable-Keyboard-Layout) if you haven't.
 Extract `roe.zip` and put the extracted folder to `/layouts/` in PKL.
 Change to the line `layout = roe` in `pkl.ini` in PKL.

 ## How is this _optimized_?
 idk why ask